 Contact us for more information or to book your Moose hunting trip.

 What is the best rifle caliber for Moose hunting?
-Since they are so large, Moose must be hunted with an cartridge of appropriate power.
-With this in mind, we do not recommend using anything less than the .30-06 Springfield, using 180gr controlled expansion bullets, for Moose hunting.
+Since they are so large (they’re the largest members of the deer family), Moose must be hunted with an cartridge of appropriate power.
+With this in mind, we do not recommend using anything less than the .30-06 Springfield, using 180gr controlled expansion bullets, for Canadian Moose hunting.
 The .300 and .338 Winchester Magnum are also good choices.
 Some hunters successfully hunt Moose with even larger cartridges, such as the .375 H&H and .416 Remington, though neither is really necessary.

 That being said, we would rather you bring a smaller cartridge that you are familiar with and can shoot accurately rather one that you are afraid of.
 As always, accuracy and good shot placement are the two most important things when hunting Moose.

 What is the best recommended Moose shot placement?
 Though Moose are very large, they will not travel very far if hit properly by a powerful enough bullet.
-When the animal is standing broadside, simply aim at the center of the shoulder, approximately one third of the way up the body (this goes for both rifle and bow hunters).
+When the animal is standing broadside, simply aim at the center of the shoulder, approximately one third of the way up the body.

 Western Canada Moose Scientific Name: Alces alces andersoni